logo Calflora, a 501c3 non-profit

 Information about Acacia melanoxylon from other sources

 [Wikipedia] Australia native: Acacia melanoxylon, commonly known as the Australian blackwood, is an Acacia species native in South eastern Australia.
-The species is also known as blackwood, hickory, mudgerabah, Tasmanian blackwood, or blackwood acacia. (contributed by Mary Ann Machi)
+The species is also known as blackwood, hickory, mudgerabah, Tasmanian blackwood, or blackwood acacia. (link added by Mary Ann Machi)

 Suggested Citation